 Fun Indoor Exercises for Toddlers (1-3 Years Old)

-Care.com has worked with a variety of experts to find the perfect exercises for kids based on their age group.
+Care.com has worked with a variety of experts to find the perfect exercises and activities for kids based on their age group.
 Read below to discover new ways that you -- and your babysitter or nanny -- can keep the kiddos entertained and healthy.
 Then, tell us your favorite exercises to do with kids in the comments below.

 The Guidelines on Physical Activity for Toddlers